 The Role of Health and Mental Health Professionals in the Capital Punishment Process

-Charles P. Ewing and Steven K. Erickson
+Charles Patrick Ewing and Steven K. Erickson

 Published as Chapter 22 in America's Experiment with Capital Punishment: Reflections on the Past, Present, and Future of the Ultimate Penal Sanction, Third Edition, James R. Acker, Robert M. Bohm & Charles S. Lanier, eds.